Event: LTi Printing 250 (Round 13 of 33)

 Cole Custer, Driver Q&A

-Are you a fan of two-mile tracks?
+Are you a fan of 2-mile tracks?

 Jeff Meendering, Crew Chief Q&A